Beer Study Buddy

 Worked Comparison: Clean Pale Beer

 Clean pale beers can overlap in color and clarity, so comparison has to use fermentation, hops, malt, bitterness, and balance together.
+A simple worked example shows how the ale/lager distinction helps without doing all the work by itself.

 The same logic works with dark beer.
 Schwarzbier and Irish stout can both look dark, but Schwarzbier should be clean, smooth, moderately roasty at most, and lager-polished.
 Irish stout is an ale with dry roast, coffee-like bitterness, and a different mouthfeel and fermentation context.
 Color is shared; fermentation family and sensory balance differ.